Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/07 Chapter-5 The Town Of Vallaki.md

 > This barrel-topped wagon is filled with the raucous screams and laughter of children.
 ^401

 Each of these wagons contains one Vistani adult (male or female human [[5.
-Mechanics/Bestiary/Humanoid/Vistana Co(MM)oner Cos.md|")"]] and `dice: 1d4 + 1|avg` (`1d4 + 1`) Vistani children (male and female human noncombatants).
+Mechanics/Bestiary/Humanoid/Vistana Commoner (COS).md|")"]] and `dice: 1d4 + 1|avg` (`1d4 + 1`) Vistani children (male and female human noncombatants).
 The adult is watching the children playing games, teaching the children about their heritage, or telling a scary story to frighten the children.

 #### N9i.
 Vistani Treasure Wagon